Pioneering regulation, not just technology

 Autonomous drone developer Percepto this week announced three regulatory milestones—completing the certifications and a test flight phase that take the Israeli company a step closer to FAA Certification, countrywide EVLOS in Australia and BLOS in Norway.

-The Federal Aviation Administration (FAA) granted Skyward, A Verizon company, a temporary waiver that allows company pilots to fly the Percepto Sparrow drone from their homes to inspect critical communications infrastructure near the Big Hollow wildfire in Washington.
+The Federal Aviation Administration (FAA) granted Skyward, A Verizon company, a temporary waiver that allows company pilots to fly a Percepto autonomous drone from their homes to inspect critical communications infrastructure near the Big Hollow wildfire in Washington.
 The waiver permits operations 24 hours a day, with less than 3 miles of visibility, and no pilot or observer on site.